Skip to main content

 Gatus: the protocol-rich checker

 Gatus is a joy if you want declarative checks in version control.
-Eleven endpoint protocols including gRPC, SSH, WebSocket, STARTTLS and UDP, a rich condition language with JSONPath body assertions and certificate-expiry checks, multi-step suites, and a tiny static binary with an optional zero-database mode.
+Eleven endpoint protocols including gRPC, SSH, WebSocket, STARTTLS and UDP, a rich condition language with JSONPath body assertions and certificate-expiry checks, alpha support for multi-step suites, and a tiny static binary with an optional zero-database mode.
 What it is not is a status page.
 It ships a health dashboard with badges, not a branded page with subscribers, it has no incident timeline, and it is single-tenant behind one basic-auth or OIDC boundary.
-Uptimepage covers the everyday HTTP, TCP, DNS, TLS and ping checks and pairs them with the public status page, subscribers and multi-tenant teams Gatus leaves out.
+Uptimepage covers the everyday HTTP, TCP, DNS, TLS, domain, ping, heartbeat and browser-flow checks and pairs them with the public status page, subscribers and multi-tenant teams Gatus leaves out.

 Kener: the polished status page